serverless/serverless/docs/providers/openwhisk/cli-reference/invoke-local.md

 # Invoke Local

-This runs your code locally by emulating the AWS Lambda environment.
+This runs your code locally by emulating the Apache OpenWhisk environment.
 Please keep in mind, it's not a 100% perfect emulation, there may be some differences, but it works for the vast majority of users.
-We mock the `context` with simple mock data.

 ```bash
 serverless invoke local --function functionName